cyberjuss/cyberjuss/README.md

 ### Cybersecurity Engineer  ☁️

-I bring 3+ years of experience in cybersecurity, specializing in threat detection, SOC operations, and security automation**.
+I bring 3+ years of experience in cybersecurity, specializing in threat detection, SOC operations, and security automation.
 My focus is on building real-world detection environments, simulating adversaries, and turning insights into high-impact detections.

 ## About Me